-Gain on Sale of Business: Consolidated gain on sale of business was \$257.5 million for the three months ended January 31, 2024.
-The gain on sale of business was due to the sale of the Collins business in the first quarter of fiscal year 2024.
+Gain (Gain) Loss on Sale of Business: Consolidated gain on sale of business was \$257.5 million \$1.5 million for the three months ended January 31, 2024 April 30, 2024.
+The gain on sale of business was due to the sale of the Fire RTC business in the second quarter of fiscal year 2024.
+The loss on sale of business was due to the sale of non-core businesses within the Specialty Vehicles segment in the second quarter of fiscal year 2023.